Logius-standaarden/API-Design-Rules/DesignRules.md

 ## Geospatial

-Geospatial content is becomming more common in every modern API.
+Geospatial content is becoming more common in every modern API.
 APIs containing [=OGC=] compliant features should therefore be compliant with geospatial specific rules.

 <div class="rule" id="/core/geo">
   <p class="rulelab"><b>/core/geo</b>: Use the GEO module for geospatial content</p>